hypercerts-org/hypercerts/docs/docs/minting-guide/gitcoin-round.md

 Once your hypercert has been minted, the people who supported your project with a contribution of at least $1 DAI on Gitcoin’s Alpha Round will be able to connect and claim their fractions.

-A few important notes about the alpha round:
+A few important notes about the Alpha Round:

 - The total units of a hypercert is equal to the total donations; each funder get awarded units proportional to their donations.
 - Transfers will be restricted to one transfer from the project to the supporter